 - Under 5 Free

 A lively and engaging tour filled with facts, rumours, tragedies and tales from Cumberland’s colourful history.
-From the great fires and the great strikes, to lavish garden parties, war time injustices and small pox isolation houses, the Village Walking Tour gives a lively glimpse into the unique history and folklore of the Village.
+From the great fires and the great strikes, to lavish garden parties, war time injustices and small pox isolation houses, the Village Walking Tour gives a glimpse into the unique history and folklore of the Village.
+With guide Meaghan Cursons.
 Leaves from the Cumberland Museum and Archives.
 Allow for 1.5 hours.

-No. 1 Japanese Townsite: The internment of the entire Japanese population in the area on April 16, 1942 changed the fabric of Cumberland with ripple effects felt even today.
+Learn about the thriving Japanese Canadian family communities including No.1 Japanese Town, No.5 Japanese Town and Royston Lumber Mill.
+The internment of the entire Japanese Canadian population in the area on April 16, 1942 changed the fabric of Cumberland with ripple effects felt even today.

 On July 27, 1918 Albert “Ginger Goodwin” was shot and killed near the Cruickshank River at the head of Comox Lake.
 This walking tour tells the story of why and how he died by highlighting the people and places in Cumberland that were a part of Ginger Goodwin’s story.
+With guide Marianne Bell.
 Leaves from the Cumberland Museum and Archives.
 Allow for 1.5 hours.
+BY DONATION